Colbert raid

+The Colbert raid, also known as the Battle of Arkansas Post, was an unsuccessful British attempt to capture Fort Carlos III, garrisoned by a detachment of the Louisiana Fixed Infantry Regiment, and the Franco-Spanish village of Arkansas Post, Louisiana (present-day Arkansas), during the American Revolutionary War.

+During the early morning of April 17, 1783, a large party of British irregulars and Chickasaw led by Captain James Colbert of the 16th Regiment of Foot attacked the settlement and fort.
+It was one of the last battles of the American Revolutionary War, and the only one fought in present-day Arkansas.
+A surprise sally by the Spanish and Quapaw defenders caused Colbert's men to rout.

-The Battle of Arkansas Post, also known as Colbert's Raid or the Colbert Raid, was a minor battle of the American Revolutionary War fought at Arkansas Post on April 17, 1783.
-It was a part of a series of small engagements fought between Spanish and British forces in the Lower Mississippi region from 1779, when Spain entered the war on the side of the United States.
-It consisted of an attack on the Spanish-controlled post by Loyalist irregulars led by James Colbert.
+The raid was a part of a series of small engagements fought between Great Britain and Spain in the Lower Mississippi River region from 1779, when Spain entered the American Revolutionary War on the side of the United States.
+The event took place three months after a treaty between Spain and Britain was signed on January 3, 1783, but word of it had not yet reached the Spanish settlement.

-The battle's primary engagement was a six-hour siege of the post's fort and a subsequent sortie by the Spanish defenders, causing the Loyalist irregulars and their Chickasaw allies to rout.
-The battle actually took place three months after the preliminary treaty between Spain and Britain was signed on January 20, but word of the treaty had not yet reached the Lower Mississippi region.
-It was the only American Revolutionary War battle fought in the present-day state of Arkansas.

 Background

-In the years prior to the battle, Spanish forces had won several victories in the Lower Mississippi region, driving out the British from Manchac and Baton Rouge and taking numerous prisoners of war.
+Spanish forces had won several victories in the Lower Mississippi River region, driving out the British from Manchac and Baton Rouge and taking numerous prisoners.
 By 1783, British forces in the region were severely scattered, almost non-existent, and consisted only of small irregular groups engaged in guerrilla warfare.
-A former British Army captain, James Colbert, was a leader of one such group, managing to rally a small number of ragtag fellow loyalists to continue the fight against the Spanish.
+James Colbert, a British officer, was a leader of one such group, managing to rally a small number of irregulars to continue the fight against the Spanish.

 Colbert's primary target was Arkansas Post because of its strategic location at the confluence of the Arkansas and Mississippi rivers, and he had been planning an attack on the Spanish trading post for about a year.
-If the post could be captured, Colbert and his fighters could easily harass Spanish traffic on the Mississippi without consequence.
-The post was inhabited by a small garrison of 33 Spanish Army soldiers of the Louisiana Regiment and four Quapaw warriors in addition to the post's commander, Jacobo du Breuil, the second-in-command, Lieutenant Luis de Villars, and Sergeant Alexo Pastor.
-It was guarded by a simple stockade fort, Fort Carlos III, half a mile upriver.
+If it could be captured, his irregulars could easily harass Spanish traffic on the Mississippi without consequence.
+Arkansas Post was inhabited by a garrison of 33 men of the Louisiana Fixed Infantry Regiment and four Quapaw warriors, in addition to the commander, Captain Jacobo du Breuil; his second-in-command, Lieutenant Luis de Villars; and Sergeant Alexo Pastor.